Hours of community support delivered

 Support coordination customers

-These services include one-on-one supports in the home and community, psychology and counselling, therapy assistance, support coordination, individual skills development and training and 24/7 shared supported accommodation.
+These services include one-on-one supports in the home and community, psychology and counselling, therapy assistance, support coordination, individual skills development and training and 24/7 shared supported accommodation across five houses in Melbourne.
 We work in partnership with a variety of agencies including the National Disability Insurance Agency (NDIA), Transport Accident Commission (TAC), Commonwealth Department of Health and Department of Health and Human Services (DHHS) to deliver a range of services, while others are independently funded or supported by our social enterprise.

 NDIS Behavioral Support Customers